 - Capability – it drives the kind of people you want to hire into your business.

 - Referrals – it means that people can refer you even if they don’t understand the depth and complexity of what you do.

-- Products/services – it help you focus your new product development.
+- Products/services – it helps you focus your new product development.

 - Intellectual property – it’s much clearer where you should invest in terms of developing your IP.